Inflectra/rapise-documentation/docs/Manuals/kb.md

 One of our users had a webpage with a form.
 When it was submitted partially filled, the page came back (after being processed on the backend) with some errors about incomplete form.
 If the user tried to navigate away from this page via a link (or close the page/browser tab) he was prompted with browser's standard "Are you sure you want to leave this page?" dialog.
 He needed a way for Rapise to handle this popup when recording and playing back the web test.

-### <a onclick="return RegisterKbClick('KB231', 'Adobe Flash / Flex / AIR Support in Rapise')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB231.aspx">KB231</a> Adobe Flash / Flex / AIR Support in Rapise

-Rapise 4.0 supports the testing of Adobe AIR Flex applications using the Adobe Integrated Runtime (AIR).
-Rapise can test applications using a wide variety of different Flex controls and supports testing both Flex 3 and Flex 4 applications.Rapise 4.0 supports the testing of Adobe Flex applications that are executed by the Adobe Flash Player inside the Internet Explorer, Mozilla Firefox or Google Chrome web browsers.
-Rapise can test applications using a wide variety of different Flex controls and supports testing both Flex 3 and Flex 4 applications.[We have depreciated support for testing Adobe Flex/Flash applications in Rapise 5.0 and later, so this article is provided for use by existing customers]

 ### <a onclick="return RegisterKbClick('KB230', 'Unusual case where Rapise Cannot Click on Hyperlinks in IE')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB230.aspx">KB230</a> Unusual case where Rapise Cannot Click on Hyperlinks in IE

 We have found an occasional situation where Rapise is not able to click on hyperlinks (<A> tags) when you playback a test on IE. The same test works fine on other computers and on other browsers on the same computer.